sebas77/Svelto.ECS.Examples.Vanilla/README.md

 Relative article: http://www.sebaslab.com/learning-svelto-ecs-by-example-the-vanilla-example/

-**Note: The Folder Svelto.ECS, Svelto.Tasks and Svelto.Common are submodules pointing to the relavite repositories.
-If you find the empty, you need to update them through the submodule command.
+**Note: The folders Svelto.ECS, Svelto.Tasks and Svelto.Common, where present, are submodules pointing to the relavite repositories.
+If you find them empty, you need to update them through the submodule command.
 Check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki**